 - If a candidate begins the Ed.S./Ed.D. program at Belhaven starting with PHASE I, all credits applied toward the Ed.D. must have been completed within seven years (7).
-If a candidate begins the Ed.D. program at PHASE II due to already holding an Ed.S. degree, the candidate will have five years (5) to complete the program. - Successful completion of the degree curriculum, PHASEs I-IV, with a minimum cumulative GPA of 3.00. - No more than one C grade is permitted during matriculation through the degree program. - Payment of all tuition and fees. - Doctoral candidates must have successfully defended (orally) their dissertation and have received "Full Dissertation Committee Approval" for their dissertation. - The dissertation manuscript must have passed all APA formatting and publishing guidelines and have met approval without corrections or revisions. - Before graduation candidates will be required to submit a published hard copy of their dissertation to: 1) the Graduate School of Education and 2) the Belhaven University Hood Library.
+If a candidate begins the Ed.D. program at PHASE II due to already holding an Ed.S. degree, the candidate will have five years (5) to complete the program. - Successful completion of the degree curriculum, PHASEs I-IV, with a minimum program GPA of 3.00. - No more than one C grade is permitted during matriculation through the degree program. - Candidates who receive a grade of C in EDU 702 or EDU 704 785 will be required to take EDU 788: Academic Writing Intensive during Phase III: Research and Methods Courses.
+EDU 788: Academic Writing Intensive is a pass/fail course.
+Candidates who pass (Grade of B) will continue to matriculate through the Ed.D. program.
+Candidates who fail (Grade of C) will be dismissed from the Ed.D. program. - Payment of all tuition and fees. - Doctoral candidates must have successfully defended (orally) their dissertation and have received "Full Dissertation Committee Approval" for their dissertation. - The dissertation manuscript must have passed all APA formatting and publishing guidelines and have met approval without corrections or revisions. - Before graduation candidates will be required to submit a published hard copy of their dissertation to: 1) the Graduate School of Education and 2) the Belhaven University Hood Library.
 Candidates will want to have additional copies hard bound, one for the committee chair as well as a personal copy. - Before graduation doctoral candidates will be required to follow the School of Education's policies regarding submitting their dissertation for electronic publication and providing official evidence of having done so.

-Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
+• Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
 Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.